HOW TO BECOME A CERTIFIED RATER

 - Do you need continuing education credits?

-- Perhaps you passed your Rater test but need a Provider?
+- Perhaps you passed your Rater exams and probationary ratings but need a Provider?

 - Did your certification expire?

-- Duct Blaster & Blower Door Example (We will show you how it works)
+- Duct Blaster & Blower Door Example- What it does and how it works

 - How to market an Energy Efficient Home